mirshapovalovak/YouTube-View-Bot/README.md

 By simulating views, likes, subscriptions, and comments, it enhances your channel’s metrics and encourages YouTube to recommend and rank your videos more favorably.
 This creates the appearance of strong audience engagement.

 With YouTube Booster, you can scale your view counts as much as you need, customize view retention, and fine-tune every detail—from the probability of likes to the number of rewinds—tailoring the experience to your exact promotional goals.
+Our solution can act not only as a program to increase views, but also as a YouTube subscriber bot.

 ## 📺 Demo video: [https://www.youtube.com/watch?v=_UeqLR1fhO8 📺](https://www.youtube.com/watch?v=_UeqLR1fhO8)